 If you feel more comfortable when driving, naturally you’re going to be more confident when making manoeuvres which lower the chances of you hesitating which can lead to accidents.

 A rearview caravan cameras main benefit is that it gives you extra safety.
-They give you a clear view of the rear so you can quickly and effectively avoid obstacles and objects that you may not see otherwise.
+They give you a clear view of the rear so you can quickly and effectively avoid obstacles and objects that you may not see otherwise and are easier to user than towing mirrors.

 If you’re safer, then there’s less chance of you causing an accident which means you can get to your destination whether this is in the daytime or at nighttime.
 So if you’ve been avoiding driving at night, then this can give you the assurance you need.